Skip to main content

 Diets rich in antioxidants, such as the Mediterranean diet, characterized by high consumption of fruits, vegetables, whole grains, nuts, and olive oil, correlate with lower SDF rates.
 These foods provide essential vitamins (C, E, folate) and minerals (zinc, selenium) that act as cofactors for antioxidant enzymes and directly scavenge free radicals.

-Conversely, diets high in saturated fats, trans fats, and processed foods are associated with increased and inflammation, contributing to higher SDF.
+Conversely, diets high in saturated fats, trans fats, and processed foods are associated with increased oxidative stress and inflammation, contributing to higher SDF.
 The fatty acid composition of sperm membranes is also influenced by dietary fat intake, affecting membrane fluidity and sperm function.
 Understanding these dietary impacts provides a compelling argument for comprehensive nutritional guidance as an integral component of male fertility treatment protocols.

 References